Q: Can my Letter of Reference or Letter of Support come from an interim dean?

 A: No. But keep in mind that the Project Request needs to justify the participation and expertise of each participant.

-Q: If I am applying for the Fall 2017 competition (May 1-August 31) when will I be notified if I’m selected or not?
+Q: If I am applying for the Spring 2018 competition, when will I be notified if I’m selected or not?

 Q: Will the CADFP provide funds for a Host Collaborator to travel to the U.S./Canada to visit the Fellow’s home institution?